jaylaw81/six-feet-over-netlify/src/pages/help/index.md

   - heading: Apply For Assistance
     content: >-
       ### Do you need assistance paying for costs associated with the loss of
       your loved one?

-      We cover costs associated with:
+      We may be able to help with costs associated with:

       * funerals and memorial services